100 Stories

 Bryan Bourdeyron

-Walking through the streets of any major Japanese city, be it Tokyo, Kyoto, or any other, I sometimes feel overwhelmed by the blinding luminescence of street lights, the astoundingly enormous buildings of the city, and the crowd, and the cars, and the smell, the noise, the never-ending sea of concrete.
-And suddenly, squeezed between a bank and a 20-stories company building, I oftentimes stumble upon a small but o-so-well preserved shinto shrine.
-It compels me to look at it, it is so magnificent yet so out of place; it feels as if I just found a secret place that no one was supposed to know about.
+Walking through the streets of any major Japanese city, be it Tokyo, Kyoto, or any other, I sometimes feel overwhelmed by the blinding luminescence of street lights, the astoundingly enormous buildings of the city, the crowds, the cars, the smell, the noise, and the never-ending sea of concrete.
+And suddenly, squeezed between a bank and a 20-stories company building, I oftentimes stumble upon a small but oh-so-well preserved Shinto shrine.
+It compels me to look at it; it is so magnificent yet so out of place.
+It feels as if I just found a secret place that no one was supposed to know about.
 A place that hid from the turbulences of the city to preserve its own peace, a veritable embodiment of the old proverb: to live happy, live hidden.
 Would I dare step in?
 I personally could never resist the temptation.
 One step, two steps, now I’ve passed under the tall red door, and suddenly, the noises stop.
 The lights fade.
-Time stops, and leaves me aghast as I realize I have stepped in a place of absolute peace.
+Time stops and leaves me aghast as I realize I have stepped in a place of absolute peace.
 This is not an uncommon experience when living in Japan.
-Having been in this country for a few years, I have come to realize that it has an undeniable talent for preserving small places of nature or of religious value in the midst of a city, which provides one for many opportunities to take a break, travel back to a time where the days were longer and the air fresher.
-And if you are looking for such a place in Hiroshima, Shukkei-en (縮景園) might just be perfect for your needs of calm and beauty.
+Having been in this country for a few years, I have come to realize that it has an undeniable talent for preserving small places of nature or of religious value in the midst of a city that provide one many opportunities to take a break and travel back to a time where the days were longer and the air fresher.
+If you are looking for such a place in Hiroshima, Shukkeien (縮景園) might just be perfect for your needs of calm and beauty.

 Overview